adooylabs/adooylabs.github.io/_posts/2014-12-16-rails-with-angularjs-beginning.markdown

   <<: *test
 {% endhighlight %}

-Once this is configured, our next step is to build the `API` backend.
-We will be creating our *models* and *controllers*.
+Once this is configured, our next step is to build frontent wireframe, and play around a bit with angularjs.

 next: [Rails with AngularJS: Frontend]({% post_url 2014-12-17-rails-with-angularjsfrontend %})